shiriivtsan/spotinst-functions-examples/node-docstore-newValue/README.md

 Or you can use the test feature on the Spoinst console.
 Either way you should see "Succes" if it executed properly or "400 Error: Check Logs"

-## Set Timer

-If you want you can set this function up to run on a schedule using the cron function in the serverless.yml file.
-Use the [cron function reference](https://crontab.guru/) for help on setting up your cron function.